Unmissable Upcoming Broadway Shows 2025-2026

 Find out what’s new on Broadway and get ready for world-class entertainment with tickets to the most exciting openings this year.
 There’s no better feeling than snapping up a seat at the most talked-about shows in town, and the newest Broadway musicals and plays offer a fantastic variety of entertainment that’s as diverse as NYC itself - revivals of classics, dynamic new work, and even one-person performances.

-Several celebrities are returning to tread the boards in 2025, so the next 12 months are set to be some of the most exciting yet and you will want to book ahead!
+Several celebrities are returning to tread the boards in 2025 and 2026, so the next 12 months are set to be some of the most exciting yet and you will want to book ahead!
 Below, we have highlighted the biggest and most hyped shows coming to Broadway and Off-Broadway so you don’t miss out on the best entertainment New York City has to offer.

 6. Lost Boys: the cult-classic movie becomes a musical with bite